 How often should I fertilize?

 Dudleya have minimal fertilizer requirements.
 A light application of a balanced, water-soluble fertilizer diluted to half strength once or twice during the growing season is usually sufficient.
+Honestly, you don’t need to fertilize these at all.

 Are they toxic to pets?